 Sudden hearing loss, also known as sudden sensorineural hearing loss (SSNHL), is a medical emergency that requires prompt evaluation and treatment.
-This condition is characterized by the rapid onset of hearing loss in one or both ears, usually occurring over a period of hours to days.
+This condition is characterized by the rapid onset of hearing loss in one or both ears, usually occurring over hours to days.
 In this blog post, we will discuss the causes, symptoms, diagnosis, and treatment options for sudden hearing loss.

 Symptoms of Sudden Hearing Loss